Looksmaxxing Test

 Key Finding

-Negative canthal tilt (outer corner lower) is present in approximately 8% of analyzed faces and is the most commonly searched "weak" metric in the looksmaxxing community.
+Negative canthal tilt (outer corner lower) is the most commonly searched "weak" metric in the looksmaxxing community.
+Among published anthropometric ranges, positive canthal tilt shows one of the strongest single-metric associations with overall perceived attractiveness.

 Research

-Farkas (1994) established normative canthal tilt data.
+Farkas, L.G.
+(1994).
+"Anthropometry of the Head and Face."
+Raven Press, New York.
+Established normative canthal tilt data.
 Average positive canthal tilt is 4–8 degrees, varying by ethnicity and age.
+Tilt decreases approximately 0.5° per decade after age 30.

 Facial Width-to-Height Ratio (FWHR)